 The Franklin Method® teaches dynamic alignment and how to move your body with maximum efficiency to keep yourself youthful and energized.
-In a sense, your posture is constantly being reinvented – in every moment, the ideal combination of limbs, joints, gravity, moving parts, connective tissue, and muscle must be found and directed by your brain and nervous system.
+In a sense, your posture is constantly being reinvented – in every moment, the ideal combination of limbs, joints, gravity, moving parts, connective tissue, and muscle must be found and directed by your nervous system.

 The Franklin Method® is recognized by health providers in Switzerland and is a regularly seen at dance, Pilates, yoga and physiotherapy conferences.

 Dynamic Neurocognitive Imagery (DNI)™ combines knowledge and research from a variety of fields, including anatomy, kinesiology, biomechanics, and neuroscience.
 To find out more about this please visit: http://www.franklinmethod.com

 Eric Franklin is the founder of the Franklin Method, and the director of the Franklin Method Institute in Wetzikon, Switzerland.
 He has more than 35 years’ experience as a dancer, author and movement educator, and continues to teach extensively throughout the world.
 Eric is a guest faculty member at the University of Vienna and at the Julliard School in New York.
 He has provided training to Olympic and world champion athletes and is the author of over 20 books on human movement and the use of imagery.
 Eric is a regular presenter at physiotherapy, dance, Pilates and yoga conferences.